 COURSES ON ANIMAL WELFARE SCIENCE, ETHICS AND LAW 2019 BACK IN CAMBRIDGE

-We are extremely pleased to be returning to our now home venue, St Catharine’s College, University of Cambridge, for #CAWSEL19, from the 8th to the 20th of September.
+CAWSEL (Course on Animal Welfare Science, Ethics and Law) will return to St Catharine’s College, University of Cambridge, from the 8th to the 20th of September 2019.

 What is CAWSEL?